facebok pixel

 Recent Awards and Inflation Adjustments

-Analyzing Adjustments for Inflation in Recent Awards and Settlements
+Analysing Adjustments for Inflation in Recent Awards and Settlements

 Changes in compensation claims got a boost on 6th March 2021.
 This was when guidelines for consistency in claims were endorsed7.
 The Retail Price Index rose by 6.56%, showing the economic changes8.
 This increase helps claimants get fair settlements.